-Term of the Second Amended and Restated 2010 EIP; Amendment and Termination.
-The Second Amended and Restated 2010 EIP will be effective as of the date of the Board of Director's approval, upon stockholder approval at this meeting.
-The Second Amended and Restated 2010 EIP will terminate on May 21, 2020 (10 years from the date that the Board of Directors adopted the 2010 EIP), unless sooner terminated.
-The Board may amend, alter or discontinue the Second Amended and Restated 2010 EIP in any respect at any time, but no amendment may diminish any of the rights of a participant under any awards previously granted.
-In addition, stockholder approval is required for any amendment that would change the class of individuals eligible to participate, increase the maximum number of shares available for awards, reduce the price at which options may be granted, reduce the exercise price of any outstanding option, permit any options to be re-priced, or extend the term of the Second Amended and Restated 2010 EIP.
+Term of the 2017 EIP; Amendment and Termination.
+The 2017 EIP will be effective upon stockholder approval at this meeting and will terminate on the 10th anniversary of such effective date, unless sooner terminated (except that no incentive stock option may be granted after the 10th anniversary of the date the Board approves the 2017 EIP).
+The Board may amend, alter or discontinue the 2017 EIP in any respect at any time, but no amendment may diminish any of the rights of a participant under any awards previously granted.
+In addition, stockholder approval is required for any amendment that would change the class of individuals eligible to participate, increase the maximum number of shares available for awards, reduce the price at which options may be granted, reduce the exercise price of any outstanding option, permit any options or SARs to be repriced, or extend the term of the 2017 EIP.

-New Plan Benefits.
+New Plan Benefits